 - You get a good promotional offer on a balance transfer credit card.
 An introductory 0% interest rate on balance transfers could help you pay down your debt faster by reducing the amount of interest you’ll pay on the transferred balance.

-There could be drawbacks to balance transfers as well.
+There could be potential drawbacks to balance transfers, such as fees and deeper debt.

 Also, if you keep adding new purchases and don’t focus on paying down the balance you transferred, you may find yourself deeper in debt.